 There weren’t too many shellac primers to pick from in the store, so I ended up picking Zinnser*.
 One coat of this mostly concealed the knots, but I could still see a hint of one or two of the darker wood knot spots so I went ahead and did two coats all around.
 I found this to be a bit more watery than regular paint, so be careful of drips.

-Once the primer was dry, I painted over it with my Dove White paint color (from Benjamin Moore).
+Once the primer was dry, I painted over it with my favorite white paint color from Benjamin Moore called Dove White.
 This has become my go-to paint color around the house.
-I like the white backdrop so I can switch out my accents colors often.
+I like the white backdrop so I can switch out my accent colors often.
 It also makes for easier storage.
-When you paint many rooms the same color there are less paint cans to keep around for touch ups.
-Which is a good thing, because having too many paint cans around is a pet peeve of my husbands (mine is gum chewing, but I digress).
+When you paint many rooms the same color there are fewer paint cans to keep around for touch-ups.
+Which is a good thing, because having too many paint cans around is a pet peeve of my husband (mine is gum chewing, but I digress).

 Since we were snowed in last week with our first blizzard of the season, I had a little extra time at home.
 I was able to get the upper half of the room primed for painting as well.
 I asked my daughter to look at my paint decks and pick a gray out that she liked, she has a good eye for color.
 She picked these two:

-I’m so happy those yellowish looking spots on the planks are gone, I can’t believe I lived with it like that as long as I did!
+I’m so happy those yellowish looking spots on the planks are gone!
+I can’t believe I lived with it like that as long as I did!
 I’ve not used this primer before so only time will tell if it keeps those wood knots hidden long term.
 (Update, it has held up perfectly!)

 As far as the budget on this $100 Room Challenge, the only money I’ve spent so far is $13 on the can of Zinnser primer.
 The primer I used for the upper walls, and the Dove White paint were things I already had.

-Visit the links below to see what progress my friends have made on their rooms this week.
+Visit the links below to see what progress my friends have made in their rooms this week.
 We will be back again next Wednesday with another update!

 *This post may contain affiliate links, you can read my full disclosure here.